 Balkh Hashplant From The historic Center Of Afghan Cannabis Culture

 The Balkh hashplant is one of the most legendary afghan cultivars.
 This flavorful landrace variety has been used for hundreds of years for making a sweet and fruity hashish of the highest quality.
+These robust plants have been used for centuries and probably even millennia for making one of the most famous hashish in the world

 Afghanistan has the oldest hashish culture still in existence today.
 Furthermore, Balkh is arguably the epicenter of the Afghan hash tradition.